rkgIITBh/data-structures.github.io/HTML/avlHeighViolation.md

-## Fixing Lowest Height Violation in AVL Tree
+## Fixing Height Violation in AVL Tree

 Let <i>h</i> be the height of an AVL tree T before an insertion.
 After a new insertion, one of the following conditions may occur: